 4. Show your depth with upper management

-You will get more out of your team when you are offering as much value as you receive.
-How much more value do you think you create when you are not asking about a specific job, but more about how you can contribute?
-Make it clear (in a way that makes them feel great) about their role on your team.
-The right approach will produce an overflowing cup of value for you and them and keep you ready for job-search obstacles and possibly a steady stream of opportunities.
+You get more out of your team when you are offering as much value as you receive.
+How much more value do you think you create when you are not talking about the specific job, but more about how you can contribute to the team?

-6. Show you’re adept at all kinds of new learning
+6. Show you’re adept at absorbing new information

-You might find employers who will hire mediocre employees or meet minimal requirements so they can teach new hires their way.
-But most are looking at the “best fit” who they consider great and who will make an immediate difference.
-The skillset is not the sole factor in hiring.
-Combine your skills with the proof that they drive results desired by the employer.
-Make it easy for employers to find you, your best work, and contact information.
-The difference between great and good is often in the ease of access to the employer, and the familiarity with your work.
+You might find employers who want to hire mediocre employees or meet minimum requirements so they can teach those new hires their way.
+But most are looking at the “best fit” for the job, who they consider great, and who will make an immediate difference.

-Mark Anthony Dyson is the founder of the award-winning blog and podcast “The Voice of Job Seekers.”` He aims to hack and re-imagine the job search process for job seekers.
+Insights for this post were provided by Mark Anthony Dyson, the founder of the award-winning blog and podcast “The Voice of Job Seekers.”
+He aims to hack and re-imagine the job search process for job seekers.